 A recent study shows that if we immediately phased out fossil fuels, we have a 64-66 percent chance of keeping temperatures from increasing more than 1.5 C. We have known that we need to end fossil fuel subsidies for many years.
 As explained a decade ago in the Leader’s Statement from the G20 Pittsburgh Summit, fossil fuel subsidies are inefficient, they “encourage wasteful consumption, reduce our energy security, impede investment in clean energy and undermine efforts to deal with the threat of climate change”.

-While IEA figures show that government subsidies for fossil fuels are around 10 times greater than those for renewable energy, when we factor climate and environmental costs, then the fossil fuel subsides increased another 10 times to nearly $5 trillion a year according to the IMF.
-The IMF in partnership with the World bank has said:
+While IEA figures show that government subsidies for fossil fuels are around 10 times greater than those for renewable energy, when we factor in climate and environmental costs, then the fossil fuel subsidies increased another 10 times to nearly $5 trillion a year according to the IMF.
+The IMF in partnership with the World Bank has said:

 “Subsidies distort resource allocation by encouraging excessive energy consumption, artificially promoting capital-intensive industries, reducing incentives for investment in renewable energy, and accelerating the depletion of natural resources.”

 What would happen if we diverted subsidies away from fossil fuels and towards renewables?
 We would be well on our way to addressing the climate crisis while at the same time we would improve air quality.

 Ending Fossil Fuel Subsidies is a Crucial First Step